- What is a Program Area?

 - If I take several classes as a Nondeclared Graduate Student and then decide I want to work toward a Master’s Degree, will my classes count toward my degree?

-The Department of Curriculum & Instruction has 5 Program Areas, or focused areas of study, within the Master’s and Doctoral programs.
-Each student must choose one of the Program Areas in which to work.
-Each Program Area has its own coordinator, faculty members, and course requirements.
-Select any of the Program Areas listed below to learn more.
+The Department of Curriculum & Instruction has 5 Program Areas, or focused areas of study, within the Doctoral program and 2 Program Areas within the Master’s program.
+Select a link below to learn more.

 - Curriculum, Instruction, and Assessment (CIA)